-Who's the favourite to be the Rookie of the Year at the moment?
+Who was the favourite to be the Rookie of the Year back in 2020?

 In last spring's 2020 NBA Draft, star Duke freshman Zion Williams went No. 1 overall in the least surprising decision anyone could have predicted for the New Orleans Pelicans.